svierk/angular-starter-kit/README.md

 # 🚀 Angular Starter Kit

-The repository provides a template for Angular projects which includes an initial configuration of Prettier, Linter rules, unit tests as well as VS Code settings.
+The repository provides a template for Angular projects which includes an initial configuration of Prettier, Linter rules, git hooks and unit tests as well as VS Code settings.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

 ## Getting started

 To get the template up and runnning locally, all you need to do is open the repository with VS Code, install all the recommended extensions and run `npm install` to install all required dependencies.

+## Git hooks

+The project includes client-side pre-commit git hooks using [husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged).
+After installing all project dependencies, Prettier and Linter are automatically executed before each commit.

 ## Development server